AI Use Cases/Professional Services

 Revenue & Operational Impact

-The operational cost is severe: firms waste 15-20 hours weekly on invoice-to-PO matching, miss early warning signs of vendor underperformance that erode project margins, and struggle to enforce volume discounts or renegotiate terms at renewal.
+The operational cost is severe: operations staff burn hours every week on invoice-to-PO matching, miss early warning signs of vendor underperformance that erode project margins, and struggle to enforce volume discounts or renegotiate terms at renewal.
 When a vendor fails to deliver on a fixed-fee engagement, operations discovers it too late to recover margin or reallocate resources.
 Client knowledge about vendor performance - which subcontractors deliver quality, which create scope creep, which have compliance gaps - lives in individual consultant heads, creating retention risk and inconsistent vendor selection across the firm.

 Why Generic Tools Fail